erlend-sh/learndiscourse/_en/sysadmins/essentials/move-your-discourse-instance-to-a-different-server.md

 ---
 title: Move your Discourse Instance to a Different Server
-name: move-your-discourse-instance-to-a-different-server
-subsection: essentials
 ---

+<small class="doc-source">Source: https://meta.discourse.org/t/move-your-discourse-instance-to-a-different-server/15721</small>

 So you want to move your existing Discourse instance to a new server?

 In this guide we'll move an existing Discourse instance on [Linode][linode] to a new Discourse instance on [Digital Ocean][do], although these steps will work on other cloud providers that also support Docker.
 Let's start!